-This plan focuses on a path forward in which SMART asks voters in March 2020 to continue the progress and success of the SMART transit alternative and extend the current sales tax past its 2029 expiration date.
+This plan was developed in conjunction with the Citizens Oversight Committee, who provided valuable input.
+It focuses on a path forward in which SMART asks voters in March 2020 to continue the progress and success of the SMART transit alternative and extend the current sales tax past its 2029 expiration date.
 This would allow the District to time needed to restructure its debt and put more annual funding to operations.
 This would not only make the current operations sustainable; it would also provide the revenue needed to operate future extensions to Healdsburg and Cloverdale should outside funding become available for construction.
 This would also provide the revenue for ongoing pathway operations and maintenance funding possible for the existing and soon to be constructed segments.
 In the coming years, SMART will continue its successful efforts to seek out regional federal and state funds to extend the system beyond the current system.